 Around the World

-Flip the kettlebell to hold it by the bell side, and bring it up to shoulder level.
-Pass the kettlebell from hand to hand as you rotate it around your head, adjusting your arms to facilitate the movement.
+Flip the kettlebell to hold it by the bell side, and bring it up to waist level.
+Pass the kettlebell from hand to hand as you rotate it around your torso, adjusting your arms to facilitate the movement.

 Stand with your feet spread wider than hip width distance, placing a kettlebell on the floor in between your feet.
 Squat down towards the floor, and grab the horns of the kettlebell with both hands.
 As you return to standing, lift the kettlebell from the floor.